Tattenhall: History

 The settlement of Tatenale was recorded in the Domesday Book of 1086.

 The name is believed to be derived from the Old English personal name Tata and halh, meaning "a meadow" or "nook of land".

 The spelling of the village has altered over the centuries: Tatenhala (1280), Tattenhall (1289), Tatnall (1473), Tottenhall (1553) and Tettenhall (1649).

 The village was a self-sustained settlement in the fifteenth and sixteenth centuries.

 The building of the Chester Canal (now part of the Shropshire Union Canal) provided an economic boost to the village, improving transportation and allowing local produce to be exported.
 Tattenhall Road railway station opened in 1840 and linked Tattenhall to Chester and Crewe.

 Tattenhall railway station opened in 1872, linking the village with Whitchurch.
 The railways led to the establishment of industries including the manufacture of glue, gelatine, fertiliser and bricks.

 Tattenhall railway station closed in 1957, as did the Whitchurch and Tattenhall Railway between Chester and Whitchurch.
-Tattenhall Road railway station closed in 1966.
+Tattenhall Road railway station closed in 1966 as part of the Beeching cuts.
 New housing developments saw the village expand through the second half of the twentieth century.

 Tattenhall was a township and parish within Broxton Hundred, which became a civil parish in 1866.
 The population was recorded at 606 in 1801, 982 in 1851, 975 in 1901, 1,049 in 1951 and 1,986 in 2001.
 The civil parish was abolished on 1 April 2015 to form "Tattenhall and District".